Docs

 Get Started

-In this walkthrough we are going to get started to build a search experience with Next.js.
+In this walkthrough we are going to get started building a search experience with Next.js.

 In this walkthrough, we will: